-As treatment progresses, DBT targets several behaviors that improve a person’s chance of recovery:
+- As treatment progresses, DBT targets several behaviors that improve a person’s chance of recovery:

-- Reducing or alleviate withdrawal symptoms
+- Reducing or alleviating withdrawal symptoms

 - Reducing cravings and temptations for relapse

-- Reinforcing healthy relationships, behaviors and environments that support sobriety
+- Reinforcing healthy relationships, behaviors, and environments that support sobriety

 Dialectical behavior therapy focuses on improving four major areas of a person’s life: